ryfn638/Square-Geometrise/README.md

 <h1> Square Geometrising Project</h1>
 <p>
-Early project I took mid university.
+Early project I took in first year of university.
 Truthfully the code isn't great but after my current Fluid simulation project I plan on rewriting all of this so it isn't nearly as bad. </p>

 <p>
 Some previews of the code working:</p>